buerokratt/Turvis/README.md

 - in docker build it defaults to dev, so it should be overridden for production

 ## Feature/14
+- enables to configure the endpoint name and if it should be applied to GET or POST
+- in configuration file, configure the default rule to be applied if necessary.
-When ruuter-incoming endpoint is requested, it looks up default ruleset to apply and path specific.
+  - When ruuter-incoming endpoint is requested, it looks up default ruleset to apply and path specific rules to apply.
-Rulesest are expected to be configured in `/patterns/rulesets/*` directory.
+   Rulesets are expected to be configured in `/patterns/rulesets/*` directory. the direcory itself is configured in application yaml file.